ArturCx/image-reader-service/README.md

 ### Start

-First of all, run the following command on the terminal to install dependecies and packages:
+First of all, run the following command on the terminal to install dependencies and packages:

 ```
 yarn install